 Do Some Shopping

 Searching for the bus to go back to my hotel, I discovered the floating market.
 Here you can purchase fresh fruits, vegetables and fish.
 In addition to purchasing food, you can also visit the local shops for souvenirs and gifts for friends and family.
-On my first trip to Punda, I surveyed the area after my visit to the museums.
+On my first trip to downtown Willemstad, I surveyed the area after my visit to the museums.
 The cruise ships stopped in the Otrobanda on the second day, so I did most of my shopping in the morning before the “big rush” came in.

 Eat the Food

 My first night in, I had no choice, but to eat at the resort, but once I went to town, I found my way to Plasa Bieu (The Old Market).
 I was pretty early for lunch, but John from Grasia di Dios hooked me up with stewed iguana with rice, veggies, plantains and cucumber souse (Souse is a pickling method of preparing meats and vegetables).
-Since my family is West Indian, I told him to bring the pepper sauce so I know it’s real.
+Since my family is Caribbean, I told him to bring the pepper sauce so I know it’s real.

 On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan main course dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
 It reminded me of chili with cheese on top.
-Because it was on their resort, the price was high, but the food was very good.
+Because it was at their resort, the price was high, but the food was very good.
 I needed to find this in the old market.

 Visit the Museums